SasView/sasmodels/doc/guide/resolution.rst

-remove the resolution contribution - a process called *desmearing* - or add the resolution contribution into a model calculation/simulation (which by definition will be exact) to make it more representative of what has been measured experimentally - a process called *smearing*. sasmodels does the latter.
+remove the resolution contribution - a process called *desmearing* - or add the resolution contribution into a model calculation/simulation (which by definition will be exact) to make it more representative of what has been measured experimentally - a process called *smearing*.
+Sasmodels does the latter.

-Both smearing and desmearing rely on functions to describe the resolution effect. sasmodels provides three smearing algorithms:
+Both smearing and desmearing rely on functions to describe the resolution effect.
+Sasmodels provides three smearing algorithms:

 *  *Slit Smearing*
 *  *Pinhole Smearing*